 Barney is the local Iwi Manager for the Department of Conservation and resides in Nelson.
 He is a Director on the Whenua Board and Chairs the Manaaki Board.
 Barney is of Ngāti Rārua, Ngāti Toa Rangatira, Ngāti Tama, Te Ātiawa and Ngāi Tahu descent.

 Johnny is a previous Associate Director of Wakatū.
 He sits on the Audit & Risk and Human Resources Committees, and is a Director on the Kono Board.
 Johnny’s professional qualifications include a Masters in Education Research.
-He lives in Wellington and is Chief Executive Officer of the Royal Forest and Bird Protection Society of New Zealand.
+He lives in Wellington.
 Johnny is of Te Ātiawa and Ngāti Rārua descent.

 Miriana was previously an Associate Director and Scholarship recipient of the Incorporation.
 Miriana is a Director on the Whenua Board, the Wawata Board (which oversees a JV relationship with ENZA), and is a member of the Audit & Risk Committee.
 Her qualifications include a Bachelor of Arts in New Zealand History and a Law Degree, majoring in Commercial Law.
 Miriana holds external directorships in a public and private capacity.
 Miriana was born and raised in Motueka and is of Ngāti Rārua, Ngāiterangi and Ngāti Ranginui descent.